Adapted from the book: The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron by Bethany McLean and Peter Elkind (2003).

 All Americans Alike in Attitudes Regarding Corporate Criminals and Domestic Economy

-It seems that many in America were not outraged after the fall of Enron and their auditors, Arthur Andersen & Co.
-The reason may be in fact, that while all Americans can be outraged by the unethical and criminal behavior of people in large organizations and what the consequences are for others, otherwise they are not dissimilar in opinion about corporate America in general and the role of government.
+It seems that many Americans were not outraged after the fall of Enron and their auditors, Arthur Andersen & Co.
+While Americans can be outraged by instances of unethical and criminal behavior of people in large organizations, their emotions are held within their beliefs about corporate America in general, and the role of government.

 Once upon a time the Democrats were the party of the poor and the Republicans were the party of the rich.
 But those days are gone forever.
 Income is now a terrible predictor of how a person votes.
-Al Gore carried many of the most affluent parts of the country: Westchester County, Connecticut; the Main Line outside of Philadelphia; Montgomery County, Maryland; the North Shore outside of Chicago; the entire West Coast.
+Al Gore carried many of the most affluent parts of the country . . .
 Al Gore even won among people who consider themselves upper class.
 Gore won among people with graduate and professional degrees.

 Many of my liberal friends love the Enron scandal, because they want all of America to hate the corporate elite.
 Their reaction reminds me a bit of the way many conservatives reacted to the Lewinsky scandal.
 Finally!
 A discreet instance that vindicates our pre-existing worldview!
 Now all America will hate our enemy!